CluckeyMcCormick/fictional-guacamole/FicGuac/status/README.md

 Each status condition has both a series of modifiers and scalable particle effects.
 Preconstructed particle effects can also be added into derived status condition scenes - the status condition is a spatial node centered on the status core.
 You can thus translate the preconstructed particle effect as you see fit.

-### Inner Classes
-The `BaseStatusCondition` has some inner classes that are integral to how we define status conditions:

-#### StatOp
-This is an `enum` that's actually a bit tricky to explain.
-See there's all sorts of stat modifications - for example, a stat could go up by a flat +10, or it could go up by 10%.
-That's two different sorts of operations on a single stat.
-This `enum` exists to differentiate between these *stat operation* types (hence `StatOp`).

-The current values for this `enum` are:

-- `FLAT_MOD`
-    + This modifier just adds a given value to stat.
-This value is not interpreted in any extra way, it's just straight-added.
-- `ADD_SCALE_MOD`
-    + This modifier adds to a target stat the product of a given value and another (not necessarily different) base stat.
-For example, if the target stat is `max_hits`, the base stat is `hit_potential` and the modifier is `.10`, then the result would be `max_hits += hit_potential * .10`.
-This is meant for percentage gains, like 23% gain or loss to some stat.
-Again, it could be the same stat for both base and target, though this is discouraged.

-#### StatMod
-This is a custom inner class used to define a single modification against a stat.
-There are fields for base-and-target stats, in case calculating the modification is derived from a base stat (i.e. `StatOp.ADD_SCALE_MOD` operations).

-##### (Public) Variables

-###### `target_var`
-The string name of the field we're targeting.
-In other words, it's the actual field that is BEING dynamically modified.
-Using a string allows us to dynamically apply the modifiers - for example, we can check if a status core actually has a variable before applying the status effect.
-This means the game won't crash, even if an invalid side effect gets on an object.

-###### `scale_base_var`
-The string name of the field we derive scale-based calculations from; this is the field that gets used by `StatOp.ADD_SCALE_MOD` type operations.
-It is effectively ignored for `StatOp.FLAT_MOD` type operations, and can be left blank for those modifiers.

-###### `operation`
-This determines what kind of operation we're performing with the modifier.
-Needs to be a `StatOp` value.
-Check the `StatOp` `enum` for more.

-###### `mod_value`
-This is the actual modification value - the -.25 or +23 or whatever you need it to be.
-This should be an int or a float of some sort.

-##### Functions

-###### `_init`
-This is what gets called when building the class - i.e. when calling `StatMod.new()`.
-It takes five arguments, which are basically just pass-throughs to what I outlined above:

-1. `targ_var`: value for `target_var`.
-1. `scale_var`: value for `scale_base_var`.
-1. `op`: value for `operation`.
-1. `mod`: value for `mod_value`.

 ### Configurables

 #### Lifetime